National Institutes of Health Public Access Policy

 Summary

-All peer reviewed articles arising from National Institutes of Health funds are required to be submitted to PubMed Central for public access.
-You are affected by this law if your peer-reviewed article meets one or more of the following criteria:
+All peer reviewed articles arising from National Institutes of Health funds are required to be submitted to PubMed Central (PMC) for public access.
+PMC is a free, full-text repository of biomedical and life science journal literature.
+PMC is different from PubMed, which contains references and abstracts only.

 -